jgato/jgato/random_docs/Debugging monitoring stack on Openshift.md

 * The worker nodes will have a workload cpu partitioning.
 You can read more about this [here](https://docs.openshift.com/container-platform/4.6/scalability_and_performance/cnf-performance-addon-operator-for-low-latency-nodes.html#cnf-restricting-cpu-infra-container_cnf-master) and [here](https://docs.openshift.com/container-platform/4.10/scalability_and_performance/sno-du-enabling-workload-partitioning-on-single-node-openshift.html).
 This is managed by one of the operators in the previous bullet point (Performance Addon Operator)

-This last point is key for this debugging.
-Some systems (like Telco RAN) need to optimize platform at maximum.
-So only an small set of CPUs are assigned for platform (OS, Openshift, etc) and the others are used by the user to run their workloads on Openshift.
-In these scenarios, optimizing each component of Openshif is need it.
+This last point is key for this debugging

 ## Lets burn the cluster